 1. Kinosaki Straw Crafts

 Kinosaki straw crafting is used to make a staggering variety of products, including brooches, bookmarks, accessory cases, ceramic bells, decorations, and more.
 The round ball-like item pictured above is a luxury sweets box, which is hollow inside and adorned by lacquer paintings.
 Being traditional crafts, prices vary considerably.
-However, you can pick up small knick-knacks for as little as 1,000 yen, while top-tier items costing tens of thousands of yen and more are also plentiful.
+However, you can pick up small knick-knacks for relatively little, while top-tier items costing tens of thousands of yen and more are also plentiful.

 If you’re lucky, you may also see master craftspeople creating these magnificent works of art in person at Kamiya Mingei.
 There is also a straw crafting workshop for visitors too, so you can discover the techniques behind the art form for yourself (reservation required, starting from 3,500 yen).

-Payment methods include major credit cards (VISA, MASTERCARD, JCB, AMERICAN EXPRESS, Diners Club), along with the cashless QR code payment system PayPay.
+Payment methods include major credit cards (VISA, MASTERCARD, JCB, AMERICAN EXPRESS, Diners Club), and PayPay.

 ・Closed: Irregular